jerturowetz/notes/whishlist.md

 organize fruit and vegetable bins
 Maybe fruit and vegetable baskets
-A few baskets for the angled cabinet
+A few baskets for the angled cabinet https://www.amazon.ca/gp/product/B009L3LVNW?psc=1
-A few new bins for the pantry
-Something to manage the cans
-https://www.amazon.ca/gp/product/B009L3LVNW?psc=1

 - air freshener for baby room